Videos By Date

 Meet AeroAstro Professor Dave Miller, former head of the Space Systems Lab and current NASA chief technologist.

-Meet AeroAstro junior Aaron Okello and learn about being a student in the AeroAstro Department and his work as an undergraduate researcher in the Man Vehicle Lab.
+Meet AeroAstro undergraduate Aaron Okello and learn about being a student in the AeroAstro Department and his work as an student researcher in the Man Vehicle Lab.

 MIT AeroAstro's history, people, and grand challenges.